 Qualifying – Saturday 11.55pm – Fox Sports 5

 Live Pit Lane – Sunday 10.30pm – Fox Sports 5

 Grand Prix – Sunday 11.55pm – Fox Sports 5

-So while you can watch the F1 Grand Prix Free to Air live just once here in 2018, Fox Sports will broadcast all twenty-one exciting weekends Live and in HD, including the Singapore Grand Prix (Sept 16) and Russian GP (Sept 30).
-Foxtel also has the most extensive Live coverage of the V8 Supercars championship and each and every championship MotoGP race, so you may wish to review their latest sports TV packages.
+So while you can watch the F1 Grand Prix Free to Air live just once here in 2018, Fox Sports will broadcast all twenty-one exciting weekends Live and in HD, including the Abu Dhabi GP (November 25).
+Fox Sports also has the most extensive Live coverage of the V8 Supercars championship and each and every championship MotoGP race, so you may wish to review the Kayo Sports 14 day free trial.

 2018 Grand Prix Live Australian TV Schedule

 Please note that FTA channel Ten will only be airing the already concluded Australian Grand Prix (March 25) live, with the remaining events to be shown as highlights well after the race have concluded.
 As such, the below fixtures for Aussie viewers have been finalised for the 2018 Formula One season, but if any changes are announced they will be immediately included here.

 April 13-15: Chinese GP, Shanghai (Fox Sports)

 May 11-13: Spanish GP, Catalunya, Spain (Fox Sports)

 May 24, 26-27: Monaco GP, Monte Carlo (Fox Sports)